TheAll-Knowing/VMUSocial/README.md

 # VMUSocial
- A social website is being developed with ReactJS + Laravel via Inertia
+ A social website is being developed with ReactJS + Tailwind CSS+ Laravel via Inertia